drinking/boop-web/README.md

-## About Stream
+## About Woop

-Stream is a no server-side web application deploied on github page.
+Woop is a no server-side web application deploied on github page.
 It is inspired by [Boop](https://boop.okat.best/) an MacOS application which can't runn on other platforms.
-So Stream appeared.
+So Woop appeared.
 It helps to process text and expects to cover common usage scenarios.
 Text looks like stream flowing from one function to another and becomes a final output.

 More to see [wiki](https://github.com/drinking/boop-web/wiki).